 This vegetable is perfect for pregnant women because it contains vital nutrients required for a healthy pregnancy.
 Think folate, calcium, fiber, iron, vitamin C, etc.

 Yes, these nutrients are required for everyone.
 But they are essential for women undergoing many pregnancy-related changes.
 This includes supporting the proper growth and development of baby.

 Although asparagus is safe to consume during pregnancy, there are two things to keep in mind:

 - Before cooking, thoroughly rinse and clean your asparagus.
 Dirt and germs can easily hide in the leafy head of an asparagus spear.
 So, cleanse thoroughly.

 - Eat asparagus in moderation.
-Overeating asparagus can lead to uncomfortable gas and bloating.
+Overeating asparagus in large amounts can lead to uncomfortable gas and bloating.

 Now that you know asparagus is very safe to eat during pregnancy let’s go over why you should add this bright green veggie to your pregnancy meal plan today!